keatonlees/intelligent-agents-term-project/README.md

 ## Runtime Modes

-The system supports two modes of operation:
+The system supports two modes of operation.
+Modes are configured in `settings.py`:

 - `train`: enables learning, exploration, and Q-table updates
-- `eval`: disables learning and minimizes exploration to evaluate learned behaviour Modes are configured in `settings.py`
+- `eval`: disables learning and minimizes exploration to evaluate learned behaviour

 ## Run